eBPF-Flowradar/eBPF-FlowRadar/notes.md

 5. Standard values to be used
 6. Concurrency controls - use two flowsets
 7. murmur hash implementations
-8. make time to 280ms
+8. make time to 280ms[x]
 9. Test with bridging

-# Things done
+# Things Need to be done
 1. Pureset need not be a set as the flows added will be unique always [x]
 2. Change implementation of single decode to perform it until no pure cells exist [x]
+3. delay before start_decode function [x]
+4. Unload the XDP program on error
+5. Continue the loop if counting table empty in start_decode [x]

 # Errors
-1. Errors due to empty flowsets being passed down to gsl - add a start delay
+1. Errors due to empty flowsets being passed down to gsl [x]

+# Important Commands
+1. `sudo ip link set dev enp1s0  xdpgeneric off` : To unload XDP program from enp1s0 interface
+2.  `sudo ip link show dev enp1s0` : Shows if XDP program is loaded in enp1s0 interface